 Latency Period – the period from initial exposure to a substance to the onset of the disease.

-Metastases(s) – Metastasis – the spread of disease from original site in the body to remote sites.
+Metastases(s) – Metastasis – the spread of disease from the original site in the body to remote locations.